- Daring to innovate

 - Structure for creating innovation

-The six trends in the transformation of the office: R&D and case studies
+Trends transforming the office: R&D and case studies

 We are also looking to the potential of reverse innovation—the process by which solutions built for new markets breed innovations in advanced economies.

-[Portable videoconferencing system]
+[Portable videoconferencing system and webconferencing system]

 [Continuous improvement of the environmental performance of MFPs]